nikitavoloboev/data/quotes/quotes.md

 - The whole point of JavaScript libraries is to abstract away the browser’s internal API and provide a different, better API instead.
 - [To be able to speak, one must listen.
 To be able to write (code), one must read (code)](https://medium.com/@jochasinga/dear-novice-developers-e95ce344de09#.i59gt5nym)
 - [The line of code that the developer can write the fastest, the line of code that the developer can maintain the cheapest, and the line of code that never breaks for the user, is the line of code that the developer never had to write.](https://www.youtube.com/watch?v=dl0CbKYUFTY)
-- it's better for your tool to be dumb and work in predictable ways than to implement surprising "convenience" behaviours.
-The presence of magic numbers set by default is a good indicator that some tool is too "smart" for its own good and will cause you grief.
+- it's better for your tool to be dumb and work in predictable ways than to implement surprising convenience behaviours.
+The presence of magic numbers set by default is a good indicator that some tool is too smart for its own good and will cause you grief.

 ## Business
 - Stop thinking about making a million dollars and start thinking about serving a million people